kiytang/epicodus/README.md

       </div>
     </div>
 ```
-In order to convert the markup of the unordered list to a block grid that contains three pieces of content placed across each row (medium size), add the following class to 'ul':
+In order to convert the markup of the unordered list to a block grid that contains three pieces of content placed across each row (medium size), add the following class to `<ul>`:

 ```sh